jamesmcm/vopono/README.md

 $ vopono -v exec --custom ./custom_openvpn.ovpn --protocol openvpn "firefox"
 ```

-Note that in the OpenVPN case the command must be executed in the same
+Note that in the OpenVPN case the vopono will execute OpenVPN from the same
-directory as any accompanying files (CA certificates, authentication
+directory as the config file itself.
+So any accompanying files (CA certificates, authentication
-files, etc.) and the user authentication must be by file (OpenVPN will
+files, etc.) must be in the same directory with the file if using
-fail to request user and password otherwise, due to being launched in
-the background).
+relative paths in the config file.

 ### Listing running namespaces and applications